Discovering and Reasoning of Causality in the Hidden World with Large Language Models: Discussion and Conclusions

+The intensive empirical results, as well as the identifiability results of our proposed methods, demonstrate the insight that LLMs and causal discovery methods are mutually beneficial.
+On the one hand, LLMs that learn rich world knowledge about the world can assist with eliciting high-level hidden variables from low-level observational data.
+On the other hand, causal discovery methods can provide verification and feedback to LLMs, improving the robustness when LLMs' priori doesn't fit the specific data.

+There are several open questions that can be further investigated in the future.
+First, in this paper we consider the observational data, it can be extended to the setting where LLMs are able to choose and conduct interventions on certain target.
+This will bring more information on the causal mechanism.
+Second, in this paper we mainly focus on the constrain-based methods in causal discovery, one can explore how to fully utilize other methods like ICA-based approach, and also causal representation learning methods.
+Third, the \ours framework can also integrate methods in experiment design in new perspectives: (1) by expanding the subgraph around an intervention target, \ours can resolve undetermined edges using unstructured data, reducing the need for redundant experiments; and (2) with the expanded node set and the refined causal structure, \ours delivers richer input to methods for experimental design.
+And ultimately yielding more valuable experimental datasets.

-\begin{ack} We thank the reviewers for their valuable comments.
-This material is based upon work supported by NSF Award No. 2229881, AI Institute for Societal Decision Making (AI-SDM), the National Institutes of Health (NIH) under Contract R01HL159805, and grants from Salesforce, Apple Inc., Quris AI, and Florin Court Capital.
+\acks{This material is based upon work supported by NSF Award No. 2229881, AI Institute for Societal Decision Making (AI-SDM), the National Institutes of Health (NIH) under Contract R01HL159805, and grants from Salesforce, Apple Inc., Quris AI, and Florin Court Capital.
 CXL and BH were supported by NSFC General Program No. 62376235, Guangdong Basic and Applied Basic Research Foundation Nos.
 2022A1515011652 and 2024A1515012399, HKBU Faculty Niche Research Areas No. RC-FNRA-IG/22-23/SCI/04, and HKBU CSD Departmental Incentive Scheme.
 MMG was partially supported by the following Australian Research Council projects: DE210101624 and DP240102088.
-JC was supported by CUHK direct grant 4055146. \end{ack}
+JC was supported by CUHK direct grant 4055146.}

 \etocdepthtag.toc{mtappendix} \etocsettagdepth{mtchapter}{none} \etocsettagdepth{mtappendix}{subsection}